SynixeContractors/MissionTemplate/docs/mission-making/creating-the-fob.md

 ## Place the Contractors

 Place the contractors in the FOB.
-These are the units that players will be able to control.
+These are the units that players will control.
 They should be placed without colliding with any other objects.

 <video width="99%" loop muted markdown="1" controls>
     <source src="../videos/arma3_fob_players.webm" type="video/webm" markdown="1">
 </video>

-1. Place the player group, found in `Compositions > Independent > Synixe Contractors > Base Components > Players`
+1. Place the player group, found in
+`Compositions > Independent > Synixe Contractors > Base Components > Players`
 2. Highlight all units in the group.
 3. Right click on one of the units, select `Attributes`
 4. Change `Callsign` to `Synixe`